Siebel CRM Licensing

 1. Maintain Clear License Records:

-Keep a centralized repository of all Siebel licensing documentation – contracts, Oracle Ordering Documents, proof of purchases, support renewal quotes, etc. During personnel turnover, ensure this knowledge is passed on.
+Maintain a centralized repository of all Siebel licensing documentation, including contracts, Oracle Ordering Documents, proof of purchases, support renewal quotes, and other relevant documents.
+During personnel turnover, ensure this knowledge is passed on.
 Know your entitlements (e.g., 500 Siebel Sales Application User licenses, 200 Siebel Service, 2 Siebel Processors for customer portal, etc., plus any special terms).

 This helps avoid overspending and under-licensing.
 Also, track your support renewals—sometimes, products get dropped from support by mistake, or support SKUs change; align them with what’s deployed.